 Born in 1840 to Quaker parents, Edward Drinker Cope developed an oddly fiery temperament.
 To keep him out of the Civil War, Cope's father sent him to study in Europe, but Cope spent most of his life in a protracted battle anyway — with his archrival O.C.
 Marsh.

 Cope and Marsh started out as friends, meeting in Europe and hunting fossils together in the eastern United States.
 But when he visited one of Cope's digs in New Jersey, Marsh covertly paid Cope's crew to send future finds to him (Marsh).
-The already strained relationship turned truly ugly when Marsh pointed out (accurately) that Cope had mounted the skull of a plesiosaur, Elasmosaurus, on the tip of its tail, not its neck.
+The already strained relationship turned truly ugly when Marsh claimed to have pointed out (accurately) that Cope had mounted the skull of a plesiosaur, Elasmosaurus, on the tip of its tail, not its neck.
+(By some accounts, it was actually Cope's mentor Joseph Leidy who pointed out the mistake.)
 Cope was so mortified at his mistake that he tried to buy up and replace all the printed copies of the publication in which the fossil was described, but Marsh wouldn't let this mistake die (nor would he relinquish his own copy of the erroneous paper).
 To make matters worse, the corrected publication did not bear a later date, perhaps giving some the impression that Cope was trying to hide — rather than correct — his mistake.

 Marsh had a rich uncle, and Cope had a rich daddy, so both men had the resources, at least for a time, to annoy each other.
 What followed were about 30 years of the Great Bone Wars.

 In his attempts to get the better of Marsh, Cope made himself one of the most productive fossil hunters in history, naming more than 1,200 vertebrate species and publishing more than 1,400 papers.
-In 1877, he bought The American Naturalist journal, in order to better disseminate his work.
+In 1877, he bought The American Naturalist journal, in order to better disseminate his work, spending most of his inheritance on the purchase.
 He also founded his own scientific rule.
 Today, paleontologists commonly refer to the tendency of animal and plant lineages to get bigger over time as "Cope's rule" because he established the principle in the 19th century.
 Initially accepted, the idea came under criticism in the 1970s, and evolutionary biologist Stephen Jay Gould later described the rule as a "psychological artifact."
 More recent studies, however, have suggested that the rule has validity.
+Cope also argued that highly specialized organisms can't adapt as easily to changing conditions — an idea that has aged pretty well.

 Fanatical commitment to science aside, Cope often engaged in behavior that, by today's standards of science, qualify as criminal.
 When he'd finished excavating a particular site, he would order his assistants to dynamite it, rendering it useless for any other fossil digger.
 Yet his own unscrupulousness didn't prevent him from seeing himself as a victim.
 Among the species he named was a marsupial mammal he dubbed Anisonchus cophater, or "jagged-toothed Cope hater."